How to NOT infect your family?

-Health care workers are now exposed to Covid on a daily basis.
-We all fear to not only contract Covid, but to infect vulnerable family members at home too.
-How do you protect your family while having to work with Covid patients everyday?
+Many health care workers are exposed to Covid daily.
+We all fear not only contract Covid but to infect vulnerable family members at home too.
+How do you protect your family while having to work with Covid patients every day?

 CONTAMINATION ZONE (Hospital, clinic, ambulance)

 When you go to work: